fivetran/dbt_amazon_ads/models/docs.md

 {% enddocs %}

 {% docs profile_id %}
 The profile ID associated with your Amazon Ads account.
+Advertisers who operate in more than one marketplace (for example, Amazon.com, Amazon.co.uk, Amazon.co.jp) will have one profile associated with each marketplace.
 {% enddocs %}

 {% docs report_date %}